 There is currently no lifeguard service at this beach.
 You should exercise caution and follow all safety advice to protect you and your family.

 Red and yellow beach flag

 Lifeguarded area.
-Safest area to swim, bodyboard and use inflatables.
+This is the safest area to swim, bodyboard and use inflatables.

 Black and white chequered beach flag